incognite-lab/myGym/README.md

 `conda activate mygym`

-Install mygym:
+Install myGym:

 `python setup.py develop`

-If you want to use pretrained visual modules, please download them first:
+If you want to use the pretrained visual modules, please download them first:

 `cd myGym`
 `sh download_vision.sh`

-If you want to use pretrained baseline models, download them here:
+If you want to use the pretrained baseline models, download them here:

 `cd myGym`
 `sh download_baselines.sh`

 ## Visualization

-You can visualize the virtual gym prior to the training.
+You can visualize the virtual gym env prior to the training.

 `python test.py`

-There will be the default worskpace activated.
+There will be the default workspace activated.
 The commands to the robot joints are random.

 ![alt text](myGym/images/workspaces/gym_table_test2.png "test_work")